 Under the Old Covenant, it is a sin punishable by death for any worshipper to offer his sacrifice to God at any place other than where God had chosen to be worshipped.

 3 “Whatever man of the house of Israel who kills an ox or lamb or goat in the camp, or who kills it outside the camp,

 4 “and does not bring it to the door of the tabernacle of meeting to offer an offering to the LORD before the tabernacle of the LORD, the guilt of bloodshed shall be imputed to that man.
 He has shed blood; and that man shall be cut off from among his people,

 5 “to the end that the children of Israel may bring their sacrifices which they offer in the open field, that they may bring them to the LORD at the door of the tabernacle of meeting, to the priest, and offer them as peace offerings to the LORD.
 (NKJV).

-When the Samaritan woman wrongly perceived that Jesus was a prophet from God, she wanted to know God’s mind concerning the right place to worship and so she promptly asked Jesus, saying, “Sir, I perceive that You are a prophet.
+Having wrongly perceived that Jesus was a prophet from God, the Samaritan woman wanted to know God’s mind concerning the right place to worship and so she promptly asked Jesus, saying, “Sir, I perceive that You are a prophet.
 “Our fathers worshiped on this mountain, and you Jews say that in Jerusalem is the place where one ought to worship.”
 (John 4:19-20 NKJV).